punchagan/punchagan.muse-amuse.in/content/blog/say-howdy-with-emacs.md

 I ended up writing a small utility called [howdy](https://github.com/punchagan/howdy/) to help me keep in touch with people.
 It currently has only a couple of features:

--   `M-x howdy` lets me update the last contacted timestamp for a contact.
+-   <kbd>M-x howdy</kbd> lets me update the last contacted timestamp for a contact.
 -   Shows me contacts that I'm out of touch in the agenda, once I add the following snippet to an agenda file.

     ```org
-    * Howdy
+    ​* Howdy
       %%(howdy-howdy)
     ```